Mireille O. Butler, J.D.

 After graduation, Professor Butler practiced as a corporate attorney with Perkins Coie LLP.
 She later managed law firm recruiting at national recognized law firms, including Orrick, Herrington & Sutcliffe LLP, Morrison Foerster LLP, and Paul, Hastings, Janofsky & Walker LLP.
 Finally she served as the assistant dean for career development at Pepperdine University School of Law before transitioning into her current role as assistant professor of law.

-Professor Butler teaches Legal Research and Writing to first-year law school students and LL.M.
-International students.
+Professor Butler teaches Legal Research and Writing to first-year law school students and LLM International students.
 She is regularly invited to speak at conferences on a variety of Legal Research and Writing topics (including the annual meeting of the Association of American Law Schools and the Legal Writing Institute Biennial Conference).
-She most recently presented, in English and Spanish, on teaching academic writing to international attorneys at the Global Skills Conference in Costa Rica.
 Finally, as a former assistant dean for career development, she also regularly counsels students and alumni regarding their career and job search strategies.(Less)